CIDSE: Areas of work

-The CIDSE Secretariat ensures communication between the CIDSE member agencies and the overall coherence of CIDSE's work by facilitating working groups, platforms and fora on the issues defined in the strategic plan.
+The CIDSE Secretariat ensures communication between the CIDSE member organisations and the overall coherence of CIDSE's work by facilitating working groups, platforms and fora on the issues defined in the strategic plan.
 The CIDSE secretariat represents CIDSE at the EU and UN level, undertakes advocacy activities and other initiatives in collaboration with members.
 CIDSE is registered in the European Transparency Register.
 CIDSE also has general status on the UN Economic and Social Council.

 The Secretariat is organised into teams that coordinate various working groups in order to achieve its objectives: